Cepeen/cepeen.github.io/cluenotepadpp.md

     activity, error reports (sometimes called "crash dumps"), and hardware settings).

+		Device Data.

-  * /Device Data./ We collect device data such as information about your computer, phone, tablet, or other devices you use to access the Services.
+		We collect device data such as information about your computer, phone, tablet, or other devices you use to access the Services.
 Depending on the device used, this device data may include information such as your IP address (or proxy server), device and